Biography

 Photo by Matt Cascardi

-Vocal harmonies, acoustic guitar, electric violin, alto sax, upright bass, drums and live "looping”.
-Duo and trio formats are also a thing.
+They usually perform as a five-piece ensemble featuring vocal harmonies, acoustic guitar, electric violin, alto sax, upright bass, drums and live "looping”.
+Trio and quartet formats are also a thing.

-Born and raised in Montreal, Canada, Adrian is an exciting performer to watch.
-A gifted vocalist, he moves effortlessly between guitar & violin, sometimes using live looping to add layers of sound and intrigue to his songs.
-With a knack for language that's simple yet poetic, he's not afraid to tackle difficult subjects in his songwriting; Safe Streets tells an allegory about police violence, Lovers of the World voices an urgent environmental message, while Ironclad depicts human memory as a double-edged sword.
+Born and raised in Montreal, Canada, Adrian is an exciting performer to watch: a spirited vocalist, he moves effortlessly between guitar & violin, sometimes using live looping to add layers of sound and intrigue to his songs.
+With a knack for language that's straightforward yet poetic, he's not afraid to tackle difficult subjects: Safe Streets tells an allegory about police brutality and corruption, Lovers of the World gives a voice to young people who are inheriting an environmentally damaged planet from their elders, Ironclad depicts human memory as a double-edged sword, etc.

-The band sometimes peppers their sets with interpretations of covers by the likes of Paul Simon, Dave Matthews, Talkingheads, Thelonious Monk, Peter Gabriel, Alanis Morisette, Kenny Garrett, Squeeze, Dolly Parton, Supertramp, Dave Brubeck, Tom Waits, The Pretenders, Billy Joel, Elton John, Elvis Costello, Noe Venable & even Maurice Ravel.
+The band sometimes peppers their sets with interpretations of covers by the likes of Paul Simon, Talkingheads, Peter Gabriel, Alanis Morisette, Kenny Garrett, Squeeze, Dolly Parton, Supertramp, Dave Brubeck, Tom Waits, Thelonious Monk, The Pretenders, Billy Joel, Roy Hargrove, Elton John, Elvis Costello, Dave Matthews, Noe Venable & Maurice Ravel.

-In 2011 he released his first full-length CD Chameleons and Butterflies.
+In 2011 they released their first album Chameleons and Butterflies.

 Chameleons & Butterflies